AWS Snowball Edge

 Conclude configuring the backup plan.
 Run the plan and wait for it to complete.

-3. Shipping Snowball back to Amazon
+3. Ship Snowball Edge Back to Amazon

 Once the backup plan execution completes, ship the Snowball Edge back to Amazon.
 Wait for them to process the data and proceed to the next step.

-4. Sync Repository
+4. Synchronize Repository

 After receiving a notification that your data has been moved to your S3 bucket, go back to MSP360 (CloudBerry) Backup and change the backup storage from the S3-compatible AWS Snowball Edge back to your regular Amazon S3 storage.